srinivassaitangudu/helpers1/docs/work_tools/docker/all.dockerized_flow.explanation.md

 > prettier ...cmd opts...
 ```

-we want to run it in a container with minimal changes to the call:
+we want to run it in a container with minimal changes to the system call:

 ```bash
 > dockerized_prettier ...cmd opts...